postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 ## Backing up collections on GitHub

 You can back up a Postman Collection to a GitHub repository.
 After you create the integration, any new changes to the collection in Postman will also appear in the GitHub repository.

-To back up a collection to a GitHub repository, do the following:

 1. From the **[Home](https://go.postman.co/home)** page select **[Integrations](https://go.postman.co/integrations)**.